Design Review

 What is a Certificate of Appropriateness?

 A COA is an official notice of approval issued by the Spokane Historic Landmarks Commission or the Historic Preservation Officer, charged with the jurisdiction for permitting or denying the appropriateness of proposed changes or additions to historic structures.
 There is a small fee for Certificate of Appropriateness applications – for administrative review: $25; for full Spokane Historic Landmarks Commission review: $75.
 The Certificate of Appropriateness decision will not be provided until the fee has been paid.
+COA applications requiring full Landmarks Commission review must be received in the Historic Preservation Office at least 3 weeks prior to the next SHLC meeting in order to be on the agenda.

 Does every historic property owner go through Design Review?